codeinred/path_no_alloc/README.md

 right?

 Enter `path_no_alloc`.
-It's a simple library for joining and using paths while avoiding allocation entirely for small paths (paths less than 128 characters).
+It's a simple library for joining and using paths while avoiding allocation entirely for small paths (paths less than 128 bytes).

 Usage is very simple.
-Given two paths, you can join them and use them in the context of a `with_paths!` block:
+Inside `with_paths!`, paths are joined with the `/` operator, if the total length of the paths are less than 128 bytes, the operation will occur inside a stack-allocated buffer.

 ```rust
 use path_no_alloc::with_paths;